LearnFL/proj-web-advanced-dom-manipulation/README.md

 Lazy loading to improve performance.

 #### TABS
-Implemented tabbed section.
+Implemented tabbed component.

 #### SLIDE a.k.a CARUSELE
-Implemented carusel on button press, left key and right key press, on dot click with active slide indicator.
+Implemented carusel component on button press, left key and right key press, on dot click with active slide indicator.

 ## See live page
 [visit the page](https://learnfl.github.io/proj-web-advanced-dom-manipulation/)